 Scoping, options analysis and design of a ‘Climate Information and Services Programme’ for Africa (CIASA): Literature review

-This report provides a literature review on user needs, gaps and potential intervention options
+Literature review on user needs, gaps and potential intervention options

 DFID is considering a new programme on climate information and services in Sub-Saharan Africa (SSA), building on existing initiatives and a providing a step change in the use of climate information to support poverty reduction and promote socio-economic development.